Welcome to today's edition of the Rush 24-7 podcast.

 Again, 800-282-2882.

-Well, I had a uh fabulous day in Detroit yesterday.
+Well, I had a fabulous day in Detroit yesterday.

-Uh left yesterday morning, uh got into town, went by General Motors, and I saw my friend Bob Lutz and some of his people at their uh their design headquarters.
+Left yesterday morning, got into town, went by General Motors, and I saw my friend Bob Lutz and some of his people at their design headquarters.

-And they didn't show me they showed me a bunch of stuff coming in the next two years, but they didn't show me the super duper stuff way out, because it's of course classified.
+And they didn't show me, they showed me a bunch of stuff coming in the next two years, but they didn't show me to the super duper stuff way out because it's, of course, classified.

-Uh and I went through us, uh GMC, I saw Cadillacs, saw Chevrolet, saw some Buick, saw some sobs.
+And I went through, I saw GMC, I saw Cadillac, saw Chevrolet, saw some Buicks, saw some Saabs.

-Um I tell you, some of the stuff they've got it really is.
+And I tell you, some of the stuff they've got, it really is.

-Ever since I've seen this SRX that's out in the uh parking lot that Snerdley used he wants to buy this thing now, right?
+Ever since I've seen this SRX that's out in the parking lot, that Snerdley, he wants to buy this thing now, right?

-You're Snerdley is is is uh is in love with this car that they've given us to drive for about uh a month, and he may not surrender the keys to whoever who is next in line to drive it in there.
+And he may not surrender the keys to whoever, who is next in line to drive it in there.

 Dawn?